reactjs/react.dev/src/content/reference/react/useReducer.md

   // ...
 ```

 The action type names are local to your component.
-[Each action describes a single interaction, even if that leads to multiple changes in data.](/learn/extracting-state-logic-into-a-reducer#writing-reducers-well) The shape of the state is arbitrary, but usually it'll be an object or an array.
+[Each action describes a single interaction, even if that leads to multiple changes in data.](/learn/extracting-state-logic-into-a-reducer#writing-reducers-well) The shape of the State is arbitrary, but usually it'll be an object or an array.

-Read [extracting state logic into a reducer](/learn/extracting-state-logic-into-a-reducer) to learn more.
+Read [extracting State logic into a reducer](/learn/extracting-state-logic-into-a-reducer) to learn more.

 <Pitfall>

 State is read-only.
-Don't modify any objects or arrays in state:
+Don't modify any objects or arrays in State:

 ```js {4,5}
 function reducer(state, action) {